-- a) There are no state requirements for individual waiver providers to complete independent audits. - b) The waiver's financial audit program uses on-site reviews and desk audits of records to ensure the integrity of provider billings.
-The review process is the same for all waiver services, including those that are consumer-directed.
-While on-site reviews are currently the primary method for conducting fiscal audits, there are times when a desk audit can be conducted.
-As technology becomes a more efficient way to conduct audits in whole or in part, or when circumstances preclude an on-site review such as during the pandemic, desk audits will become increasingly utilized.
-If it is determined that it is appropriate and the best means to conduct a desk audit versus an onsite audit, and it does not compromise the integrity of the review, a desk audit may be conducted. - Scope of the review: For each provider, the DOH/DDD Fiscal Office selects a statistically valid random sample of the participants served during a one-year period.
+- a) There are no state requirements for individual waiver providers to complete independent audits. - b) The waiver's financial audit program uses on-site reviews and/or desk audits of records to ensure the integrity of provider billings.
+Desk audits may be conducted if determined appropriate and does not compromise the integrity of the review.
+On-site reviews may be utilized as deemed necessary to ensure proper billing is in accordance with the approved reimbursement methodology. - Scope of the review: For each provider, the DOH/DDD Fiscal Office or designee selects a statistically valid random sample of the participants served during a one-year period.
 The state's methodology uses a statistically representative sample with at least 95% confidence level and 5% margin of error.
-This has been clarified in the performance measure in Appendix I QIS. - Method of reviewing paid claims: For the participants selected for review, the DOH/DDD Fiscal staff reviews the ISP to ensure the services were authorized (service level and number of units) and compares the paid claims information (from HPMMIS, the Medicaid MMIS) against the authorized services.
-The DOH/DDD Fiscal staff verifies that the service code and units billed and payment match the authorizations.
-The DOH/DDD Fiscal staff verifies timesheets signed by the provider of services, reviews attendance logs and examines other records, as appropriate, to ensure the documentation supports the claim billed by the provider. - Methods for addressing findings: If the DOH/DDD Fiscal staff identifies weaknesses in the provider's fiscal/accounting system, DOH/DDD can require the provider to develop and implement corrective action plans and/or improved (revised) internal written fiscal policies and procedures.
-If the DOH/DDD Fiscal staff identifies unsubstantiated or erroneous billings, the DOH/DDD Fiscal Office sends a formal letter to the provider seeking recovery of the overpayment.
-The DDD Fiscal Office sends a copy of the recoupment notification letter to the state's Medicaid fiscal agent regarding the provider agency's audit findings.
-The fiscal agent will then reduce the inappropriate payment amount stated in the recoupment notification letter from the provider agency's future Medicaid payments.
-Upon reversal of payment to the provider, the payment is then also reversed from the FFP calculation. - Frequency of the review: The DOH/DDD Fiscal Office reviews all waiver providers at least annually. - Method of reviewing personal care services in accordance with section 12006 of the 21st Century CURES Act: DHS/MQD and the Arizona Health Care Cost Containment System (AHCCCS) has contracted with a state approved vendor for electronic visit verification (EVV).
+This has been clarified in the performance measure in Appendix I QIS. - Method of reviewing paid claims: For the participants selected for review, the DOH/DDD Fiscal Office or designee reviews the ISP to ensure the services were authorized (service level and number of units) and compares the paid claims information (from HPMMIS, the Medicaid MMIS) against the authorized services.
+The DOH/DDD Fiscal Office or designee verifies that the service code and units billed and payment match the authorizations.
+The DOH/DDD Fiscal Office or designee reviews Participant Attendance Logs and examines other records, as appropriate, to ensure the documentation supports the claim billed by the provider. - Methods for addressing findings: If the DOH/DDD Fiscal Office or designee identifies discrepancies in the Participant Attendance Logs compared with the ISP and paid claims, DOH/DDD may require the provider to develop and implement corrective action plans if the initial fiscal audit was considered not compliant.
+If the DOH/DDD Fiscal Office or designee identifies unsubstantiated or erroneous billings, the DOH/DDD Fiscal Office or designee sends a letter to the provider seeking recovery of the overpayment.
+The DOH/DDD Fiscal Office or designee sends a copy of the recoupment notification letter to the DHS/MQD fiscal agent regarding the provider agency's audit findings.
+The DHS/MQD fiscal agent will then reduce the inappropriate payment amount stated in the recoupment notification letter from the provider agency's future Medicaid payments.
+Upon recoupment from the provider, the recoupment is then reversed from the FFP calculation. - Frequency of the review: The DOH/DDD Fiscal Office or designee conducts a fiscal audit on all waiver providers at least annually. - Method of reviewing personal care services in accordance with section 12006 of the 21st Century CURES Act: DHS/MQD and the Arizona Health Care Cost Containment System (AHCCCS) has contracted with a state approved vendor for electronic visit verification (EVV).
 The two state Medicaid agencies endeavored on the joint procurement because AHCCCS supports the information technology infrastructure for Hawaii.
 DHS/MQD and AHCCCS have implemented EVV for all personal care services and home health care services to comply with requirements in accordance with section 12006 of the 21st Century CURES Act.